henrysky/astroNN/docs/source/neuralnets/custom_callback.rst

 Virtual CSVLogger
 ---------------------------------------------

-`Virutal_CSVLogger` is basically Keras's CSVLogger without Python 2 support and won't write the file to disk unless `savefile()` method is called where Keras's CSVLogger will write to disk immediately.
+`Virutal_CSVLogger` is basically Keras's CSVLogger without Python 2 support and won't write the file to disk until `savefile()` method is called after the training where Keras's CSVLogger will write to disk immediately.

 `Virutal_CSVLogger` can be imported by